dimajix/dcfw/README.md

 ## What Problem does DCFW solve?

+## How is dcfw different from ufw-docker?

 ## How does DCFW work?

 ## How can I use DCFW?

-## What can I specify container rules?
+## How can I specify container rules?

 ```
 allow|deny|reject [on INTERFACE] [log] [proto PROTOCOL] [from ADDRESS [port PORT] [to ADDRESS [port PORT] [comment COMMENT]